Authentication

 andGet Http-Only Cookie

-formulas.
-The value for theaccess_token
+formulas; the value for theaccess_token

-will be replaced in the Nordcraft proxy with the actual token.
+will be replaced in the Nordcraft proxy with the actual token

-API requests must be proxied through Nordcraft's Edge network for HTTP-only cookies to be included.
+API requests must be proxied through Nordcraft's edge network for HTTP-only cookies to be included.
 This is enabled by default in the Advanced tab of your API configuration.

 Authentication in the editor environment